vmware-tanzu/secrets-manager/docs/content/documentation/welcome/about.md

 `#sleepmore` due to automation and eliminates manual unlocking after system crashes.

+Besides, even if you somehow get a hold on the **VSecM** root key (*which is tightly guarded by Kubernetes RBAC*), you still need to use **VSecM Sentinel** to access the secrets.
+If you try to access to the **VSecM Safe** (*where the secrets are stored*) directly, it will reject your access.

+So, the root key is protected with tight Kubernetes RBAC, and even an attacker acquiring the root key alone cannot get secrets from **VSecM Safe**, they will need access to **VSecM Safe**, which, too is guarded by tight Kubernetes RBAC.

+As an extra security measure, you can delete **VSecM Sentinel** when you no longer need it.
+The system will still be operational, and no one can access the secrets.
+Deleting **VSecM Sentinel** is equivalent to locking or sealing the system from any and all external access.

-However, there's no free lunch, and as the operator of a production system, your homework is to secure access to your cluster.
+Not needing a root key to operate the system is a relief; however, there's no free lunch, and as the operator of a production system, your homework is to secure access to your cluster.
 [Check out the **Production Deployment Guidelines**][production] for further instructions about hardening your cluster to securely use **VMware Secrets Manager**.

 > **Still Want Your Root Tokens?**